Sandra-Vadhin/Prelim-1-CHEME7770/README.md

 # Prelim-1-CHEME7770
-Required packages: GRNSimKit, GLPK, PyCall, PyPlot, DifferentialEquations, LinearAlgebra
+Required packages: GRNSimKit, GLPK, PyCall, PyPlot, DifferentialEquations, LinearAlgebra, DelimitedFiles

 ## Problem 1
 Solution can be found in .pdf, .docx, and .odt format with the title "VadhinProblem1".